Kalmyk Americans: History

 American Kalmyks initially established communities in the United States following a mass immigration after World War II.
 The largest groups of Kalmyks originally settled primarily in the states of Pennsylvania and New Jersey.
 The majority of today's Kalmyk American population are descended from those Kalmyk refugees who had fled Russia in late 1920 to places such as France, Yugoslavia, Bulgaria, and, later, Germany.

-As a consequence of their decades-long migration through Europe, many original immigrant Kalmyk Americans could speak German, French, and Serbo-Croatian, in addition to Russian and their native Kalmyk language.
+As a consequence of their decades-long migration through Europe, many original Kalmyk immigrants to America could speak German, French, and Serbo-Croatian, in addition to Russian and their native Kalmyk language.

 Many Kalmyks were stranded in German displaced persons camps for a number of years following the end of World War II.
 They were originally classified as Asian under U.S. immigration law, and therefore denied entry, but in 1951 they were reclassified as Caucasian.
 In 1955 many immigrated to the United States after the Tolstoy Foundation sponsored their passage.

-There are several Kalmyk Buddhist temples in Monmouth County, New Jersey, (notably Freewood Acres, New Jersey) where the vast majority of American Kalmyks reside, Philadelphia Pennsylvania, as well as a Tibetan Buddhist Learning Center and monastery in Washington Township, New Jersey.
+There are several Kalmyk Buddhist temples in Monmouth County, New Jersey, (notably Freewood Acres, New Jersey) where the vast majority of American Kalmyks reside, Philadelphia, Pennsylvania, as well as a Tibetan Buddhist Learning Center and monastery in Washington Township, New Jersey.